Welcome to Paprika Recipe Manager!

 You can choose how often you would like to sync using the Update settings screen.

 • Automatically - The sync runs every 5 minutes on any available network, and it also runs whenever you start Paprika.
+It also runs whenever you make a change (like adding a recipe) and listens for changes occurring on other devices.

 • WiFi Only - The sync only runs on wireless (not 3G) networks, unless you explicitly initiated the sync by pressing a sync button.